ubc-library-rc/gis-reference-mapping/content/hands-on1.md

 ## For today's workshop...

-Today's workshop will use data from Natural Earth, Statistics Canada, and Native Land Digital.
+Today's workshop will use _vector data_ data from Natural Earth, Statistics Canada, and Native Land Digital.
 The workshop folder contains some of this data, as well as additional datasets for you to practice thematic mapping.
 However, because finding, downloading, and preparing spatial data is a major part of mapping for academic publication, you will be guided through downloading the main datasets for today's workshop on your own.
 Remember, move each dataset you download to the workshop folder and *unzip it* there.

 ### Data needed